 In my heart I felt like I had trudged back up a hill to the Lord’s house to knock wearily on His door simply to say, “Hello, me here.
 I know you heard me.
 I know you got my encouragement request.
 Just wanted to let you know I’m still waiting.
 Just knocking again.
 If you sent it, I missed it.
 I’ll wait.
 Just want to resubmit that request.
 Thanks.”

-I didn’t realize how much I had been hoping for some pleasure in the gathering with my friends on New Year’s Eve.
-I felt beyond exhausted to discover that even there among my little group of friends the weariness still lay heavy on my soul.
+I didn’t realize how much I had been hoping for some pleasure in this gathering with my friends on New Year’s Eve.
+I felt beyond discouraged to discover that even there among my little group of friends the weariness still lay heavy on my soul.
 The place I could usually find a measure of joy and relief, I still felt drained and unrefreshed.
 That lack of release from the weight of depression seemed so close to more than I could bear.

 I settled into the living room with a small plate of treats, though even the savory snacks held little appeal.
 I made an effort to pick at my food, though I’d not had much of an appetite for months actually, and even less it seemed that night.

 One of the ladies began sharing about the scriptures in Hebrews 12:1, 2 where we are encouraged to look away from sin and all that distracts to look unto Jesus.
 I was intrigued by what she was sharing and as she talked I remembered that I had studied parts of that scripture years before.
-I felt very taken in a new way that night as she talked with the idea of how we are instructed to “look unto Jesus.”
+I felt very taken in a new way that night as she talked on the idea of how we are instructed to “look unto Jesus.”

-Driving home I continued puzzling over the concept, that felt somehow brand new to me.
+Driving home I continued puzzling over the concept that felt somehow brand new to me.
 I felt completely stuck though as I considered this idea with a new sense of urgency I cannot explain.
-But I couldn’t seem to determine what it actually meant to look to Jesus, and I felt myself struggling to understand how to follow through on this scriptural instruction.
+I couldn’t seem to determine what it actually meant to look to Jesus, and I felt myself struggling to understand how to follow through on this scriptural instruction.

 I’d heard my new senior pastor talk about what she called “Painting with Jesus” the past summer.
-I felt utterly incapable of fathoming what that ideas meant either.
+I felt utterly incapable of fathoming what that ideas meant also.
 What were these people talking about??!
 I had tried to follow along when she’d done a mental exercise the previous summer, but it had seemed to hurt my brain to picture Jesus, so I quit pretty quickly.

-But I knew there was something important about this point…..I knew there was something key and fundamental and important that I knew I was missing in this vein of thought.
+But that New Year’s Eve I knew there was something important about this point…..I knew there was something key and fundamental and important that I knew I was missing in this vein of thought.
 I felt almost a brain cramp.
 I’m sure there could be a great many studies and ways that people interpret that aspect, but that night all I could come up with was to try to literally LOOK at Jesus in my mind.
 It seemed sort of stupid and childish, but it was the only thing I could seem to latch onto.

 I figured with it being roughly 2,000 years later Jesus probably wasn’t wearing robes anymore, so I put him in a pair of blue jeans.
 I also gave him a hair cut in my mental picture.
 And I began a practice of when I went to rest, as I shut my eyes, to sit cross-legged across from Jesus.